Media literacy: Communication

-David Buckingham offers "a theoretical framework which can be applied to the whole range of contemporary media and to 'older' media as well, as part of the practice of media education: Production, Language, Representation, and Audience."
+Some theoretical frames make reference to the key elements of human communication.
+David Buckingham proposed: Production, Language, Representation, and Audience.
 Elaborating on the concepts presented by David Buckingham, Henry Jenkins discusses the emergence of a participatory culture and stresses the significance of "new media literacies"—a set of cultural competencies and social skills that young people need in the new media landscape.